MBB-team/VBA-toolbox/_wiki/behavioural-DCM.md

 We assume that you have stored the fMRI time series in ```y_fmri``` (see [how to prepare a vanilla DCM analysis]({{ site.baseurl }}/wiki/dcm/#Preparing-a-vanilla-DCM-analysis)).
 The full observation matrix ```y``` should also include the behavioural observations (choices, reaction times, subjective ratings, pupil responses, etc.) ```y_behaviour```.
 This might be more tricky than it looks as the multiple sources of observations are usually recorded at different sampling rates.
 We refer the reader to [this page]({{ site.baseurl }}/wiki/Multisources) for details regarding this sort of *mixed observations*.

 Now, VBA only deals with one observation function to map hidden states to observed data.
-Therefore, we need to 1) create an *augmented* observation function predicting fMRI and behavioural data concurrently, and 2) inform VBA how to split the observations into fMRI and behavioural time series.
+Therefore, we need to create an *augmented* observation function predicting fMRI and behavioural data concurrently.

-## Creating an *augmented* observation function

 For a vanilla DCM, VBA already provides an observation function: `g_HRF3.m`.
 This will be the first ingredient of our (augmented) mixed observation function.
 The second element is a specific mapping of the behavioural response predictors $$r$$.
 Now if you have a DCM with 3 nodes and 2 behavioral (e.g., button) responses, the mixed observation function should look something like this:

 ```matlab
 function g = mybDCM(x,P,u,in)